open-cloud/xos/docs/dev/xproto.md

     ]
 },
 "context": {
-    "command line option 1": "value - see the --kv option of xosgen" },
+    "command line option 1": "value - see the --kv option of xosgenx" },
 "options": {
     "top level option 1": "value of option 1"